-Marcy Lowe is president of Datu Research, an economic research firm that applies a global lens to regional and local challenges.
-Her work builds on more than 20 years’ experience in research and public policy analysis.
-As a senior research analyst at Duke University’s Center on Globalization, Governance & Competitiveness, Lowe mapped out supply chains for carbon-saving technologies and for selected agricultural commodities.
-Before working at Duke, Lowe was a Senior Researcher at the Washington, D.C.-based Worldwatch Institute, where she analyzed land use issues and transportation.
-Her recent research projects focus on coastal restoration in the Gulf of Mexico; the economic future of the Louisiana oyster industry; replication of village micro-savings groups in Uganda; incentives for U.S. corn farmers to adopt conservation agriculture; and creating deforestation-free supply chains for commodities produced in the Brazilian Amazon.
-Lowe’s op-eds and more than 40 articles have appeared in Washington Post, USA Today, Wall Street Journal, Technology Review, Atlanta Journal & Constitution, and others.
+Marcy Lowe, CEO of Datu Research, has 25 years of experience in economic analysis and public policy, with a focus on land use, rural development, and climate resilience.
+Before establishing Datu, Lowe was a senior analyst at Duke University’s Center on Globalization, Governance & Competitiveness, where she mapped out supply chains for carbon-saving technologies and for selected agricultural commodities.
+As a senior researcher at the Washington, D.C.-based Worldwatch Institute, she analyzed land use issues.
+Lowe’s op-eds and more than 40 articles have appeared in Washington Post, USA Today, Wall Street Journal, Technology Review, and others.
 She received her M.S. in Energy Management and Policy from the Department of City and Regional Planning at the University of Pennsylvania.

 Seoul, South Korea